a-sinclaire/ameliasweep/README.md

 ## Look Customization:
 ### Symbols:
-In the configuration file there is a section labeled `symbols` under `look` which allows you to change the default symbols used in the program.
+In the configuration file there is a section labeled `SYMBOLS` under `LOOK` which allows you to change the default symbols used in the program.
 This will allow you a high level of customization.

 ### Colors:
-In the configuration file there is a section labeled `colors` under `look` which allows you to change the default colors used in the program.
+In the configuration file there is a section labeled `COLORS` under `LOOK` which allows you to change the default colors used in the program.

 If your terminal does not support color then these values do not matter.

 Some terminals support changing color values, which allows us to set custom RGB values.
-You will see a subsection labeled `rgb` which allows you to change these values.
+You will see a subsection labeled `RGB` which allows you to change these values.
 The values are in `[Red, Green, Blue]` notation, and each color ranges from 0-1000 **(not 255)**.

-If your terminal does not support rgb colors then it will fall back on the deafult colors, which can be seen in the subsection labeled `default`.
+If your terminal does not support rgb colors then it will fall back on the default colors, which can be seen in the subsection labeled `DEFAULT`.
 These are color codes.

 The following are the 8 basic colors:\
 `0:black, 1:red, 2:green, 3:yellow, 4:blue, 5:magenta, 6:cyan, and 7:white`